screwdriver-cd/screwdriver/design/sd-local.md

 - `--artifacts-dir [path]` Path to the host side directory which is mounted into `$SD_ARTIFACTS_DIR`. (default: `./sd-artifacts`)
 - `-m, --memory [size]` Set memory size which Build Container can use.
 Either b, k, m, g can be used as a size unit. (default: ?)
 - `--src-url [repository url]` Set repository URL which is to build when user use the remote repository without local files.
-- `--always-pull-disable` Disable `sd-local` from always pulling build image.
+- `--disable-image-pull` Disable `sd-local` from always pulling build image.

 #### Output